Ischaemic Affairs of the Heart

 #1

 Clearly I wasn't.
-A few seconds (minutes?) later I awoke on the other side of the kitchen staring at a raging petrol fire on the stove.
-Triple-zero, fire-fighters, hospital, a stern lecture from the fire-station chief, a friendly insurance assessor who laughed while writing up the claim as a cooking oil fire.
+A few seconds (minutes?) later I awoke on the other side of the kitchen with a raging petrol fire on the stove.
+Triple–zero; fire–fighters; hospital; a stern lecture from the fire–station chief; then a friendly insurance assessor who laughed while writing up the claim as a cooking oil fire.
 Boys will be pyromaniacs.

 #2

-A couple of years later I was with my HSC high-school friends on a weekend away at Palm Jungle.
-We had gone far off the main track and were setting up camp in the jungle, near the edge of ocean cliffs which run the length of the National Park.
-Having set up our hooches, a friend and I decided it would be fun to chop down a tree and throw it over the cliff's edge — as you do.
+A couple of years later I was with my HSC high–school friends on a weekend away at Palm Jungle.
+We had gone off the main track and were setting up camp in the jungle, near the edge of ocean cliffs which run the eastern length of the park.
+Having set up our hammocks, a couple of us decided it would be fun to chop down a tree and throw it over the cliff's edge — as you do.

-We found a small tree that was about 8m tall, but with a trunk thin enough to be easily hacked through by our machetes.
-Did I mention my mate was wearing army-surplus fatigues, while I was in blue overalls with a tweed pork-pie hat?
-“Deliverance” eat your heart out.
+We found a small tree that was about 8m tall, but with a trunk thin enough to be easily hacked through with our machetes.
+Did I mention my mate was wearing army–surplus tiger–stripe fatigues, while I was in blue overalls and sporting a tweed pork–pie hat?

-So we cut down the tree and dragged it, with great difficulty, through the jungle to the edge of the cliff.
-Except it turned out it wasn't a sheer edge, but rather a 20m rubble slope at 45° to the top of the actual edge, which then had a 50m drop to rocks and the ocean below.
+So we cut down the tree and dragged it, with great difficulty, through the jungle to the top of a cliff.
+Except it wasn't a sheer edge, but rather a 20m rubble slope at 45° to the top of the actual edge, which then had a 50m drop to rocks and the roaring ocean below.
 We had to cautiously venture out onto the top of the slope, dragging the tree behind us, hoping its weight would cause it to slide down and over.
 Except it just sat there.
 So we dragged it a bit more, and then a bit more, until it suddenly started to move.

-To our surprise we found ourselves caught up in its canopy as it slid past.
-The laughter stopped, and we were on our hands and knees scrambling desperately to get a hand/ foot hold on a slope filled with moving branches and leaves and loose rocks, while rapidly sliding with the tree toward the cliff's edge.
+To our surprise we found ourselves entangled in its canopy as it slid past.
+The laughter ceased, and we were on our hands and knees scrambling desperately to get a hand/ foot hold on a slope filled with moving branches and leaves and loose rocks, while rapidly sliding with the tree toward the cliff's edge.
 I remember thinking Not yet!
 Not yet!
 I don't want to die!

 Again, clearly we didn't.
 A few metres short of the edge we managed to dig in enough that the tree plunged over without us.
 After a suitable pause in the bright morning sunshine, we looked at each other and climbed back to safety.